marcusrein/Subgraph-Query-Workshop/readme.md

 ## Send a Graph Client Query

--   See this [walkthrough video](https://www.youtube.com/watch?v=ZsRAmyUtvwg) for a great overview of [graph-client](https://github.com/graphprotocol/graph-client)
+-   See this excellent [walkthrough video](https://www.youtube.com/watch?v=ZsRAmyUtvwg) for an overview of [graph-client](https://github.com/graphprotocol/graph-client)

 1. `cd graph-client-query`
 2. `npm install`
+3. `npm run start` to send our test query and see responses in the terminal.
-3. `npm run dev` to set up GraphQL explorer (See terminal for link).
-We can now send test queries from our localhost
+4. To send test queries through our browser, run `npm run dev` to set up GraphQL explorer.
-4. `npm run codegen` to build an a new SDK that we can integrate with our dapp
+5. To integrate graph-client into our dapp, run `npm run codegen` to build an a new SDK.
-5. `npm run start` to send our test query and see responses in the terminal.

 ## Send a React Apollo Query

+1. `cd react-apollo-query`
-1. `npm install`
+2. `npm install`
-2. `npm run start` to send test query and see responses at http://localhost:3000
+3. `npm run start` to send test query and see responses at http://localhost:3000

 ## More Querying Options